-It is also possible to customize the layout of some of the UI aspects such as the color picker and the contents of the docker panel on the right, but the toolbars are fixed until you go into the customization options to unlock them.
-I’m not sure I understand the reason for this extra step, as it would be simple enough to just leave them all unlocked, but it’s a minor issue.
+It is also possible to customize the layout of some of the UI aspects, such as the color picker and the contents of the docker panel on the right, but the toolbars are fixed until you go into the customization options to unlock them.
+I’m not sure I understand the reason for this extra step, as it would be simple enough just to leave them all unlocked, but it’s a minor issue.

-Overall the interface is quite effective for all of CorelDRAW’s primary tasks, and the customization options are excellent.
-There is one odd thing that bothered me, though: the keyboard shortcuts for common tools are a strange mix of QWERTY keys and function keys (F1, F2, etc), which makes for some slower than normal tool switching.
+Overall, the interface is quite effective for all of CorelDRAW’s primary tasks, and the customization options are excellent.
+There is one odd thing that bothered me, though – the keyboard shortcuts for common tools are a strange mix of QWERTY keys and function keys (F1, F2, etc.), which makes for some slower-than-normal tool switching.

 Vector Drawing & Design

-Your individual sketch strokes are smoothed out and averaged into a vector path, but you can then go back and draw over that same line to adjust little aspects of the line if it doesn’t quite match your expectations.
+Essentially, your individual sketch strokes are smoothed out and averaged into a vector path, but you can then go back and draw over that same line to adjust little aspects of the line if it doesn’t quite match your expectations.

 LiveSketch actually inspired me to finally get my drawing tablet set up on my new computer, although all that did was serve to remind me that I’m not much of a freehand artist.
-Maybe a few more hours playing around with the tool might be able to change my mind about digital illustration!
+Maybe a few more hours of playing around with the tool might be able to change my mind about digital illustration!

 Vector drawing programs also tend to be excellent page layout programs, and CorelDRAW is no exception.
-Because they are designed for positioning objects quickly and precisely within an illustration, they’re also perfect for laying out various elements for print work – but usually just on a single page layout.
+Because they are designed for positioning objects quickly and precisely within an illustration, they’re also perfect for laying out various elements for print work – but usually just on a single-page layout.
 CorelDRAW has taken that concept further by incorporating specific options for multi-page documents, as you can see by switching to the ‘Page Layout’ workspace.

-The only thing that's a bit strange is the way that typography is handled, as elements such as line spacing and tracking are set using percentages instead of more standard measurements.
-Typography is an area of design that many people don’t prioritize, but it’s one of those things that drive you crazy once you become aware of the nuances.
-There’s a great webcomic about it, but all jokes aside it would be nice to be consistent and clear in terms of working units in a page layout application.
+My personal take: Typography is an area of design that many people don’t prioritize, but it’s one of those things that drive you crazy once you become aware of the nuances.
+There’s a great old webcomic about it, but all jokes aside, it would be nice to be consistent and clear about working units in a page layout application.

-The Reasons Behind My Ratings
+Reasons Behind My Ratings

-Ease of Use: 4.5/5
+Ease of Use: 4/5

-I am far more familiar working with Adobe Illustrator, but thanks to the excellent introductory tutorials and Hints docker panel I was able to get up to speed very quickly.
+I am far more familiar with Adobe Illustrator, but thanks to the excellent introductory tutorials and Hints docker panel, I was able to get up to speed very quickly.
 The program is fairly easy to use for anyone who has worked with vector graphics concepts before, but even new users will be able to learn the basics quickly and easily using the help information and the ‘Lite’ workspace option.

 Adobe Illustrator (Windows/Mac)